aradhyasharma25/aradhyasharma25/README.md

-- 👋 Hi, I’m aradhya sharma
+- 👋 Hi, I’m Aradhya
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning to acquire best skills
 - 💞️ I’m looking to collaborate for a project using data analytics, machine learning